7 Reflections From 30 Years in Business

 Reflection turns experience into insight.

-Here are 7 reflections from my 30 years in business.
+Here are seven reflections from my 30 years in business.
 Although my business exists to serve the manufacturing community, these truths are applicable to every business.

 1 – Continual Improvement

 If we’re not growing and improving, we’re going backward.
 Continual improvement is a must.
 Many entrepreneurs want larger businesses, but they don’t want to BECOME the person with the wherewithal to run a larger enterprise.
 What works at one level of business does not work at a different level.
 Many manufacturers start in business because they’re passionate about product creation.
-But as a business grows, other hats need to be worn to handle growth.
-Leading a growing organization requires the leader to focus on macro issues, rather than micro-managing every detail.
+However, as a company grows, other hats must be worn to handle growth.
+Leading a growing organization requires the leader to focus on macro issues rather than micro-managing every detail.
 If we abdicate the visionary role, chaos ensues.

 We should be seeking excellence in every area, and excellence is never an accident.
 It’s always the result of high intention, sincere and sustained effort, and intelligent execution.